00ba8/blog/_posts/2022-07-25-publishing-on-fxhash-notes.md

 Note the resetting of the window as such and regenerating the content.
 This is again the simplest scenario with no `draw()`, where canvas content is fully generated within `setup()` for static, single frame output.

+##### Testing

+If access to different OS's and browsers is available, allow some time to test on as many different browsers as possible.